jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 From the Rational Team Concert client for Eclipse, connect to your running app.

-1. In the DevOps Services web IDE, click the project link to go to the project overview page.
+1. In the Bluemix DevOps Services web IDE, click the project link to go to the project overview page.
 ![Project Link](/tutorials/jazzrtc/images/project_link.png "Project Link")

 2. From this page, get the Jazz repository information.
 ![Team Invitation](/tutorials/jazzrtc/images/team_invite.png "Team Invitation")

 3. In the Rational Team Concert client for Eclipse, connect to your project and load the code.
-For detailed instructions, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients to access DevOps Services](/tutorials/clients#working_with_a_jazz_scm_project).
+For detailed instructions, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients to access Bluemix DevOps Services](/tutorials/clients#working_with_a_jazz_scm_project).

 ---
 ##Deliver your first change